lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

 ### Implementing `createRenderRoot`

-The default implementation of `createRenderRoot` creates an open shadow root and adds to it any styles set in the `static styles` property.
+The default implementation of `createRenderRoot` creates an open shadow root and adds to it any styles set in the `static styles` class field.
 For more information on styling see [Styles](/docs/components/styles/).

 To customize a component's render root, implement `createRenderRoot` and return the node you want the template to render into.